Chamonix to Briançon

 breakfast, lunch, a drink or a coffee there (or just sit), and observe

 the mountain and the main climbing route to the summit.
+Meals are expensive and medicore here according to reviews in 2018.
 An easy

 descent of fifteen minutes puts you back on the GR5.
 From the Col de Voza the GR5 descends 400 meters to the valley floor.